DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 This changes your working directory to the shiny-new-feature branch.
 Keep any changes in this branch specific to one bug/feature so it is clear what the branch brings to capital-nature-ingest.

-When creating this branch, make sure your master branch is up to date with the latest upstream master version.
+Before creating this branch, make sure your master branch is up to date with the latest upstream master version.
 To update your local master branch, you can do:

 ```bash
 git checkout master
 git pull upstream master --ff-only
 ```

 4. Do some work, see the changes, and stage files you've edited